RubyRedOwl08/defi-trading-bot/README.md

 See [LICENSE](https://github.com/RubyRedOwl08/defi-trading-bot/blob/main/LICENSE) for the full license text.
 <br><br>
-Developed with ❤️ &nbsp; and 🍺
+Developed with ❤️ and 🍺